official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Office, about the “possible terrorist consequences should the US, possibly with UK support, seek to topple Saddam Hussein’s regime in Iraq”.[^155]

-[^153] Minute Blair to Powell, 17 March 2002, ‘Iraq’.
+[^153]: Minute Blair to Powell, 17 March 2002, ‘Iraq’.
-[^154] Public hearing, 21 January 2011, pages 43-45.
+[^154]: Public hearing, 21 January 2011, pages 43-45.
-[^155] Letter Manningham-Buller to Gieve, 22 March 2002, ‘Iraq: Possible Terrorist Response to a US Attack’.
+[^155]: Letter Manningham-Buller to Gieve, 22 March 2002, ‘Iraq: Possible Terrorist Response to a US Attack’.

 464

-The Report of the Iraq Inquiry435.
-The letter stated that since 1991, Iraq had been “implicated” in “only one terrorist plan directed against a Western target – a planned car bomb attack on ex-President Bush in Kuwait in 1993”.
+435. The letter stated that since 1991, Iraq had been “implicated” in “only one terrorist plan directed against a Western target – a planned car bomb attack on ex-President Bush in Kuwait in 1993”.
 The letter reflected the JIC Assessment, of 21 November 2001 (see Section 3.1), that Saddam Hussein was likely to order terrorist attacks only if he